Afonso-Silvestre/NOVA-FCT-VPN-GUIDE/README.md

 ```bash
 #!/bin/bash
 ```
-And then the line above with your clip username already in it.<br>
+And then paste the line above with your clip username already in it.<br>
 Open a terminal in the directory where you created this file and run:
 ```
 chmod +x vpn.sh